SSIS Script Task

 SSIS Script Task 11

-From the above screenshot, you can observe that SSIS Script Task is successful, and we got the message box saying that the Email was Successfully sent.
+From the above screenshot, you can observe that the SSIS Script Task is successful, and we got the message box saying that the Email was Successfully sent.
 Let me open my Gmail.

 Gmail 12